kostochkin/CU4python/README.md

 ## Module classes

-These classes representing available modules are:
+These classes representing available CU4 modules are:

 - class CU4TDM0
 - class CU4TDM1
 - class CU4SDM0
 - class CU4SDM1

+They provide API to corresponding hardware modules.
+Note that sometimes data may be lost in transition.
+In this case the value of a property will be None.

 Each class has own docstrings.
 Use help() function to get description of these classes.

-### Example
+### Examples

     > import CU4lib as cu
     > help(cu.CU4TDM0)